eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 * [Nodes with user defined images at runtime](../articles/eugenia-nodes-with-runtime-images)

 ## Customizing your editor
-[Click here](../articles/eugenia-polishing) to find out how you can further customize the generated `.gmfgraph`, `.gmfmap` and `.gmftool` models in ways that are not supported by the annotations provided by EuGENia, and still preserve the customizations when EuGENia is re-invoked.
+[Click here](../articles/eugenia-polishing) to find out how you can further customize the generated `.gmfgraph`, `.gmfmap` and `.gmftool` models in ways that are not supported by the annotations provided by Eugenia, and still preserve the customizations when Eugenia is re-invoked.

 ## Adding Copyright
 To add copyright information to your generated .gmfgen model, simply create a file named copyright.txt next to it.
-Next time you invoke `Eugenia->Synchronize GMF gen model`, EuGENia will pick it up and place its contents in the root GenDiagramEditor of your .gmfgen model.
+Next time you invoke `Eugenia->Synchronize GMF gen model`, Eugenia will pick it up and place its contents in the root GenDiagramEditor of your .gmfgen model.
 If you have added the copyright.txt file, you can also inject its contents to your .genmodel model (EMF generator model) by right-clicking it and invoking `Eugenia->Synchronize EMF gen model`.

 ## Next Steps
-Now that you've learned how to generate a GMF-based editor using EuGENia, you may also want to add some constraints to your editor, which you can then evaluate (explicitly or on-save) to [check the correctness/consistency of your models](../articles/evl-gmf-integration):
+Now that you've learned how to generate a GMF-based editor using Eugenia, you may also want to add some constraints to your editor, which you can then evaluate (explicitly or on-save) to [check the correctness/consistency of your models](../articles/evl-gmf-integration):

 ![](Filesystemwitherrorshighlighted.png)